bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     hello world
     how are you?

 Nothing too ground breaking here, but pay close attention to the exact way we wrote the program.
 In particular, notice how we lay out the periods, parentheses, and quotation marks.
-We'll also terminate lines with semicolons (;).
+We’ll also terminate lines with semicolons (;).

-> _Depending on how you structure your code, sometimes you'll be able to omit semicolons at the end of lines.
-For now, you'll want to include them just as we do._
+> *Depending on how you structure your code, sometimes you’ll be able to omit semicolons at the end of lines.
+For now, you’ll want to include them just as we do.*

 ### Syntax

 We refer to the exact arrangement of the symbols, characters, and keywords as **syntax**.
-These details matter — your computer will only be able to "understand" proper JavaScript syntax.
+These details matter — your computer will only be able to “understand” proper JavaScript syntax.
 A programming language is similar to a spoken language.
 A spoken language like English has grammar rules that we should follow in order to be understood by fellow speakers.
 In the same way, a programming language like JavaScript has syntax rules that we ought to follow!

 As you write your first lines of code in this new language, you may make many syntax errors.
-Don't get frustrated!
+Don’t get frustrated!
 This is normal — all new programmers go through this phase.
 Every time we recognize an error in our code, we have an opportunity to reinforce your understanding of correct syntax.
 Adopt a growth mindset and learn from your mistakes.

 Additionally, one of the best things about programming is that we can get such immediate feedback from our creations.
 There is no penalty for making a mistake when programming.
 Write some code, run the code, read the errors, fix the errors, rinse and repeat!

 ### Code comments

-Occasionally we'll want to leave **comments** or notes in our code.
+Occasionally we’ll want to leave **comments** or notes in our code.
 Commented lines will be ignored by our computer.
 This means that we can use comments to write plain english or temporarily avoid execution of some JavaScript lines.
-The proper _syntax_ for writing a comment is to begin the line with double forward slashes (`//`):
+The proper *syntax* for writing a comment is to begin the line with double forward slashes (`//`):

     // let's write another program!!!
     console.log("hello world");